SURAT THANI, THAILAND – “This will be your last day of speaking. Tomorrow morning we will enter into silence for the next ten days.”

 She stood in front of a group of international visitors gathered in the humble covering of the dining hall as the rain poured down mercilessly on a clay roof.

-I was at Wat Suan Mokkh International Dharma Hermitage for my first Vipassana retreat.
+I was at Wat Suan Mokkh International Dharma Hermitage staying at a Buddhist Monastery for my first Vipassana retreat.

 One by one we agreed to the rules at the monastery.
 We committed to silence, daily chores and a strict schedule that involved waking up at 4:00 am and meeting for our first of many meditations.